HC: Family Division (Uganda)

 November 2018

-Court adjudged the patient of unsound mind and appointed the applicant as manager with bond, restrictions and reporting duties.
+Court adjudged the patient of unsound mind and appointed the applicant manager of his estate with bond and supervisory conditions.

 15 November 2018